-Compare My Move’s latest data has revealed that the average cost of moving house in Nottingham is £716.54.
+Our data has revealed that the average cost of moving house in Nottingham is £717.

-The cost of your removal will depend on a variety of factors like the size of the property you’re moving and the distance to be traveled.
+The cost of your removal will depend on a variety of factors like the size of the property you’re moving to and the distance to be travelled.
 The day of the week can also be a factor which is why prices will often vary.
-The lowest cost of moving in this area sits at £533, with the highest average at £880.08.
-Make sure you compare Nottingham removal quotes to get the best price on your house move.
+The lowest cost of moving in this area sits at £533, with the highest average at £880.
+Make sure you compare removal quotes to get the best price on your house move.

 What is The Best Time of Year To Move in Nottingham?